natcap/invest.users-guide/source/waterpurification.rst

  Root restricting layer depth is the soil depth at which root penetration is strongly inhibited because of physical or chemical characteristics.
 Root restricting layer depth may be obtained from some soil maps.
 If root restricting layer depth or rootable depth by soil type is not available, soil depth can be used as a proxy.
 The FAO provides global soil data in their Harmonized World Soil Database: http://www.iiasa.ac.at/Research/LUC/External-World-soil-database/HTML/ Soil data for many parts of the world are also available from the Soil and Terrain Database (SOTER) Programme: http://www.isric.org/projects/soil-and-terrain-database-soter-programme.

- In the United States free soil data is available from the U.S. Department of Agriculture's NRCS in the form of two datasets:  SSURGO http://soils.usda.gov/survey/geography/ssurgo/   and STATSGO http://soils.usda.gov/survey/geography/statsgo/ .
-Where available SSURGO data should be used, as it is much more detailed than STATSGO.
-Where gaps occur in the SSURGO data, STATSGO can be used to fill in the blanks.
+ In the United States free soil data is available from the U.S. Department of Agriculture's NRCS in the form of two datasets: SSURGO http://www.nrcs.usda.gov/wps/portal/nrcs/detail/national/soils/?cid=nrcs142p2_053627.

  The root restricting layer depth should be calculated as the maximum depth of all horizons within a soil class component, and then a weighted average of the components should be estimated.
 This can be a tricky GIS analysis:  In the US soil categories, each soil property polygon can contain a number of soil type components with unique properties, and each component may have different soil horizon layers, also with unique properties.
 Processing requires careful weighting across components and horizons.
-The Soil Data Viewer (http://soildataviewer.nrcs.usda.gov/), a free ArcMap extension from the NRCS, does this soil data processing for the user and should be used whenever possible.
+The Soil Data Viewer a free ArcMap extension from the NRCS, does this soil data processing for the user and should be used whenever possible.

  Ultimately, a grid layer must be produced.

 3. **Land use and land cover**

  A key component for all water models is a spatially continuous land use and land cover raster grid.
 That is, within a watershed, all land use and land cover categories should be defined.
 Gaps in data that break up the drainage continuity of the watershed will create errors.
 Unknown data gaps should be approximated.
 The more detailed and descriptive these files are the better accuracy and modeling results.
-Global land cover data is available from the University of Maryland's Global Land Cover Facility: http://glcf.umiacs.umd.edu/data/landcover/.
+Global land cover data is available from the University of Maryland's Global Land Cover Facility: http://www.landcover.org/.
 This data is available in 1 degree, 8km and 1km resolutions.
 Data for the U.S. for 1992 and 2001 is provided by the EPA in their National Land Cover Data product: http://www.epa.gov/mrlc/.

  The simplest categorization of LULCs on the landscape involves delineation by land cover only (e.g., cropland, temperate conifer forest, prairie).
 Several global and regional land cover classifications are available (e.g., Anderson et al. 1976), and often detailed land cover classification has been done for the landscape of interest.
 A slightly more sophisticated LULC classification could involve breaking relevant LULC types into more meaningful types.
 For example, agricultural land classes could be broken up into different crop types or forest could be broken up into specific species.